conan-io/conan-package-tools/README.md

 # Conan Package Tools

-This package makes easy the generation of multiple packages using [conan dependency manager](http://conan.io).
+This package makes easy the generation of multiple packages using [conan package manager](http://conan.io).

 Also ease the integration with  [TravisCI](https://travis-ci.org/) and [Appveyor](http://www.appveyor.com/) and allows to automate the package creation in CI servers and the upload to [conan](http://conan.io).